Agencies Responsible for regulating drones in the United Kingdom (UK)

 You must always comply with the rules of whichever subcategory you are flying in.

-For most people, flying a UAS away from people in the open countryside will fall into the basic requirements of the A3 category- these are similar to the old UK rules that were previously in place.
+Most people can fly a UAS in the open countryside without people around.
+This falls under the A3 category, which is similar to the old UK rules.
 A comparison of these and the new rules can be found in our factsheet CAP2008.
 The A1 and A2 categories allow flying closer to people, but with more restrictions.

-The full requirements for flying in the Open category are shown in our factsheet CAP2012.
+The full requirements for flying in the Open category are shown in CAA factsheet CAP2012.

 First Person View